manoa-grindz/manoa-grindz.github.io/index.md

 ![](images/login.png)
 <br />
 <br />
 Once authenticated, you will be taken to the Browse page, where you can search through a list of supported UH Manoa food locations and filter out locations based on your food preferences.
+You can also click on the the different food locations to view more information about that particular place or learn more about the food selections they offer.
 <br />
 <br />